learn-anything/quotes/readme.md

 ## Business
 > Stop thinking about making a million dollars and start thinking about serving a million people. - Dharmesh Shah

+> … You know throughout the years in business I found something which was I’d always ask why you do things and the answer you invariably get is oh that’s just the way it’s done.
+Nobody knows why they do what they do.
+Nobody thinks about things very deeply in business.
+That’s what I found… - Steve Jobs

 > If you know how big the market is, you're too late.

 > The best entrepreneurs are not risk-takers.
 They spend every day reducing risk.